Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 - Click See what’s printing

-- Click Printer in the menu
+- Click Printer in the top menu

 - Select Cancel All Documents